MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 ---
 # required metadata

-title: Use Security Copilot to respond to identity threats quickly
+title: Use Microsoft Security Copilot to respond to identity threats
-description: You can use Security Copilot for Microsoft Entra to investigate and resolve identity risks, assess identities and access with AI-driven intelligence, and complete complex tasks quickly.
+description: You can use Microsoft Security Copilot for Microsoft Entra to investigate and resolve identity risks, assess identities and access with AI-driven intelligence, and complete complex tasks quickly.
 keywords:
 author: rwike77
 ms.author: ryanwi